National Novel Writing Month

 • Young Writers Story Writing Contest

 Young writers ages 5 to 12 are invited to submit stories for a special story writing contest in November.
-The deadline for submitting stories is Sunday, November 27 by midnightClick here for rules and other information, and download the helpful Write-Your-Story Calendar.
-(This will be our 13th Young Writer’s Story Writing Contest!
-17 children participated in last year’s 2021 contest.
+The deadline for submitting stories is Sun.
+November 26 by midnightClick here for rules and other information, and download the helpful Write-Your-Story Calendar.
+(This will be our 14th Young Writer’s Story Writing Contest!
+21 children participated in last year’s 2022 contest.
 Read their stories here.)

 • Write The Hook Teen Writing Contest

-• Adult Writing Contest
+• Adult Writing Contest: Flash Fiction

 IMPORTANT!
 Are you a North Shore participant?
 Programs and events listed here are only those hosted, sponsored or promoted by our library.
 Join your region and visit your regional forum to to connect with all activities in the North Shore region.
 See Getting Started or call 978-468-5577 x620 to find out more.